-A black stone of unknown origin has been used in the construction of several structures throughout the Known World.
-It is often described as oily or greasy, in contrast to similar but drier constructions of Valyrian dragonstone.
+A black stone of unknown origin has been used in the construction of several structures throughout the known world.
+Some of it is described as oily or greasy, in contrast to the similar but "drier" constructions of Valyrian dragonstone.

 According to the ironborn, the Seastone Chair was found on the shore of Old Wyk and had been carved from a block of oily black stone.
 Its creators are unknown; Maester Kirth suggests it was left by visitors from across the Sunset Sea.
 The drowned men claim the ironborn are not descended from the First Men but instead came from the watery halls of the Drowned God beneath the sea.
 Maesters reject this suggestion that the ironborn are closer to fish or merlings.

 The Isle of Toads, one of the Basilisk Isles, contains the Toad Stone, a large statue of a toad made of a greasy black stone.
 It is said the people of the island are reminiscent of fish and have webbed appendages.

 Yeen, an ancient ruined city in Sothoryos, is made out of massive blocks of oily black stone.
 Despite being surrounded by jungle and having been empty for thousands of years, no plant creeps into Yeen.